 Estimates and judgements are continually evaluated.
 They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Company and that are believed to be reasonable under the circumstances.

-Notes annexed to and forming part of Financial Statements for the year ended 31 March 2020 (All amounts in INR lakhs, unless otherwise stated)
+Notes annexed to and forming pert of financial statements for the year ended 31 March 2021 (AJ) amounts in INR lakks, unless otherwise stated)

 Note 3: Property, plant and equipment